lmb2/chatbots/Developer.md

 ## Modify behaviors

-Other behaviors are defined by dictionaries or lists that determine when it triggers and what do do in the situation.
+Behaviors options are defined by dictionaries or lists that determine when it triggers and what do do in the situation.
 These are:
 - [Get information from user-input](#get-information)
 - [Execute tasks due to user-input](#execute-tasks)
 - [Direct responses based on prior response](#direct-responses)